Women, Infants, Children Supplemental Nutrition Program

 Breastfeeding mothers receive additional foods.
 If you are breastfeeding only, you will receive canned tuna, fresh or frozen vegetables and peanut butter, in addition to your other WIC foods.

 Breastfeeding also builds a special closeness between you and your baby that will last a lifetime.

-For Additional information on breastfeeding you may call the Oklahoma Breastfeeding Hotline: 1-877-271-MILK (6455).
-The hotline is a 24 hour toll-free breastfeeding support line for nursing mothers, their families, partners, prospective parents and health professionals.
+For additional information on breastfeeding you may call the Oklahoma Breastfeeding Hotline: 1-877-271-MILK (6455).
+This hotline is a 24 hour toll-free breastfeeding support line for nursing mothers, their families, partners, prospective parents and health professionals.
 All calls are returned by an International Board Certified Lactation Consultant (IBCLC).

 For more information visit: WIC Works or contact the Cherokee County Health Department.